wuyaheng/Weather-Forecast-Web-App-With-jQuery/README.md

 ## Usage
 Enter a city name in the input box and press the search icon next to it.

-## Contributing
-Please feel free to fork or clone the repo.

 ## Questions
 ![user profile image](https://avatars0.githubusercontent.com/u/52837649?v=4)